 Tinnitus comes from the Latin word meaning ‘to ring’.
 It is the perception of sound when no external sound exists but you hear it.
 Perception means the way you regard or interpret this sound; people hear a wide variety of noises such as buzzing, humming and whistling.
-Tinnitus affects more than 15% of the general population and is more common in older adults compared to younger adults.
-It is a hidden symptom which is highly distressing and can affect a person’s quality of life.
-Tinnitus patients also exhibit some associated factors including hearing loss, migraine, sleep disorders, discomfort, distress, anxiety and depression.
-Read our Tinnitus Factsheet (pdf) for more information.
+Read more about tinnitus...

 Fullness of the ear

 Some people with a vestibular condition experience the sensation of ‘fullness’ or aural pressure which can be incredibly uncomfortable.
 Different terms have been used to describe the sensation, such as a feeling of pressure or wooziness; cotton wool in their ears/head; walking on clouds/rubber or maybe a loss of concentration or focus.
-The fullness can also fluctuate and for some cause considerable distress for some people.
+The fullness can also fluctuate and may some cause considerable distress for some people.
 A noticeable change in the sensation of the ‘fullness’ can be an indication that the condition is starting again.
-For some this sensation may disappear completely however for others it can become chronic with the constant feeling of pressure.
-In patients with Ménière’s disease this condition can fluctuate with the acuteness of the condition.
+For some this sensation may disappear completely however for others it can become chronic with a constant feeling of pressure.
+In patients with Ménière’s this condition can fluctuate with the acuteness of the condition.
 Unfortunately there is no specific treatment to alleviate the ’feeling of fullness,’ the sensation generally subsides when the other symptoms diminish.

 Sensitivity to noise

-Some people have especially sensitive hearing and are unable to tolerate ordinary levels of noise, this can occur with people with normal hearing as well as people with hearing loss.
-There are different component which can contribute to sensitive hearing such as hyperacusis, phonophobia and misophonia.
+Some people have especially sensitive hearing and are unable to tolerate ordinary levels of noise, this can occur in both people who have a hearing loss as well as those who don't.
+There are different components which can contribute to sensitive hearing such as hyperacusis, phonophobia and misophonia.
 Read more about sensitivity to sound...